February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 78.

-77. Every year I try to complete this hill climb which comes directly off the pond sideways up to the pole line with zero success to date on project Foreman.
-It's been many years since we've had enough snow to make it on snowmobile.
-Maffer has made it most of the way on his Can Am ATV (however nearly flipping each time he attempts it), and AJ successfully completed the climb last year on his studded out YZ 250 dirt bike.
-This year my studded Foreman ATV finally completed the climb with relative ease, while AJ once again made it look pretty easy tackling the steep hill on his YZ.
+77. Every year I try to complete this hill climb on project Foreman, it goes directly off the pond up to the pole line ATV path, with zero success to date.
+Its been many years since we've had enough snow to try it on snowmobile.
+Maffer has made it most of the way on his Can Am ATV (however nearly flipping every time he attempts it), and AJ successfully completed the climb last year on his studded out YZ 250 dirt bike.
+This year my studded Foreman ATV finally completed the climb with ease, while AJ once again made it look pretty easy tackling the steep hill on his YZ.

-76. Wednesday evening we put together quite a feast consisting of perfectly seasoned BBQ steaks, fresh mushrooms & onions, and pasta side dishes.
+76. Wednesday evening we put together quite a feast of perfectly seasoned barbeque steaks, fresh mushrooms & onions, and pasta side dishes.

 75.